-- 4.2.1: Provide requested or required records, statistics, and reports in a timely and accurate manner. - 4.2.2: Employ up-to-date technology and equipment that will improve performance and service. - 4.2.3: Maintain a sufficient, qualified, and diverse work force to provide optimal service. - 4.2.4: Develop partnerships to improve services to criminal justice and other governmental agencies.

-- 4.2.5: Conduct periodic satisfaction surveys and develop strategies to address areas of concern. - 4.2.6: Determine future personnel and equipment needs and potential sources of funding. - 4.2.7: Seek dedicated agency funding to achieve goals and operational objectives. - 4.2.8: Provide training in order to achieve broader areas of expertise. - 4.2.9: Provide educational and informational materials regarding Patrol services.
+- 4.2.1: Provide requested or required records, statistics, and reports in a timely and accurate manner. - 4.2.2: Employ up-to-date technology and equipment that will improve performance and service. - 4.2.3: Maintain a sufficient, qualified, and diverse work force to provide optimal service. - 4.2.4: Develop partnerships to improve services to criminal justice and other governmental agencies. - 4.2.5: Conduct periodic satisfaction surveys and address areas of concern. - 4.2.6: Determine future personnel and equipment needs and potential sources of funding. - 4.2.7: Seek dedicated agency funding to achieve goals and operational objectives. - 4.2.8: Provide training in order to achieve broader areas of expertise. - 4.2.9: Provide educational and informational materials regarding Patrol services.

-OBJECTIVE: 4.3: Increase satisfaction in internal Patrol services.
+OBJECTIVE: 4.3: Increase the quality of internal Patrol services by December 31, 2013.